 This could also be the case that the data saved in your Nintendo Switch might be corrupted and hence, causing the screen to blackout.
 Now the problem is that you don’t know which file exactly causes the trouble.
 So, the only option to get rid of corrupted data is initializing your console.
 It’s not a complex method to apply.
 The following steps lead you to the initialization.

-- First of all, press and hold the power button and both volume up and down buttons to start the process.
+- First of all, press and hold the power button and both volumes up and down buttons to start the process.

 - Wait for 5 to 10 seconds until a menu appears on your screen.